 From Capanna Alpina m.
 1729 follow the path n.
 20 to Rifugio Scotoni m.
 1985 and continue past the small alpine lake on a trail getting the bottom of the face (1 hour and 15 minutes from Capanna Alpina).

 The peak was dedicated to the memory of the mountaineer Luigi Scotoni, famous his 1st solo ascent of the great Northern Edge of Crozzon di Brenta at the age of seventeen.
 The summit was climbed for the first time in 1909 by W. Thiol, that reached it descending towards West from Cima Fanis di Mezzo.
 The first ascent of the massive SW wall was carried out by E. Costantini, A. Apollonio and B. Pompanin along a route that runs on the right end of the wall, where this latter was found to be more affordable.
 The most notable event was the first ascent of the SW wall in the year 1952, climbing a very direct route.
 The exploit was realized by the Scoiattoli di Cortina L. Lacedelli, L. Ghedina and G. Lorenzi, who found a line in the middle of the impressive overhanging wall with great intuition.

 All the routes of Cima Scotoni

-Otherwise Cima Scotoni can be easily climbed (II UIAA) along the NW ridge, directly from Forcella del Lago, the notch between Cima Scotoni and Cima del Lago, or easier crossing the summit ridge from Cima Fanis di Mezzo; this routes are the ones normally used to come back after climbing the South-West wall.
+Normal Route: Cima Scotoni can be easily climbed (II UIAA) along the NW ridge, directly from Forcella del Lago, the notch between Cima Scotoni and Cima del Lago or, easier, crossing the summit ridge from Cima Fanis di Mezzo; this routes are the Normal itineraries to climb the summit and normally used to come back after climbing the South-West wall.

 - Barbier-Comploi - 550m - TD (5.10)